-As part of obtaining reasonable assurance about whether Claunch-Pinto Soil and Water Conservation District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the East Torrance Soil and Water Conservation District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Audit Standards and which are described in the accompanying schedule of findings and responses as item 07-A and 07-B.